chasesmith95/meshcache/docs/Introduction.md

 ## Our Product
 ### TODO Why do developers want to use this?
 What benefit is it to them?
 How do they use it?

+We provide default event mappings for every developer so there is no setup needed aside from listing the contract ABI code, the data source, and the address.

 ### Features
 - Events, State